wikimedia-gadgets/afc-submit-wizard/README.md

 # AfC-submit-wizard

-A tool to help editors create drafts in draftspace on English Wikipedia.
+A tool to help editors submit their already created drafts on English Wikipedia.
+The tool assists editors with placing {{AfC topic}}s, short descriptions, and WikiProject banners.

+The goal is to help a draft writer get their draft found by reviewers that specialize in certain kinds of drafts.
+These various tags help specialist reviewers find the draft.

+## Languages and frameworks

-It is written in JavaScript and leverages the &withJS= URL technique for loading scripts.
+This tool is written in JavaScript, uses OOUI for its front end, and uses the &withJS= URL technique for loading scripts.

 ## How to use